simon-anthony/VodafoneOEM/libexec/README.md

-# Local Modules called by EMCLI
+# Local Modules Called by EMCLI

-Note that the following can be used as substitution variables trhought the
+Note that the following can be used as substitution variables in the
 scripts:

 ```m4